Article

 What is CSRD?

 The demand for corporate transparency and accountability in sustainability practices is at an all-time high.
-The CSRD is highly relevant today as it addresses this growing demand.
+The CSRD is highly relevant today as it addresses this growing demand for sustainable reporting obligations.

-Technically, CSRD is an EU regulation that requires large and listed companies, along with those having a substantial presence in the EU, to report on a comprehensive set of Environmental, Social, and Governance (ESG) metrics.
+CSRD is an EU regulation that requires large and listed companies and those with a substantial presence in the EU to report on a comprehensive set of Environmental, Social, and Governance (ESG) metrics.

 What is Double Materiality?